Sarasij93/Erdos-DataScience-May2024-RealEstate-Project/README.md

 ## Overview

 Our primary goal is to predict housing prices for King County, WA, USA based on a number of features.
-We added features like school and crime rates for a given zip code.

- - If time permits, we will build a small app too that estimates housing price for a user who specifies the criteria in the app.
+We added some new features like school and crime rates for a given zip code.
+We also built a small app on Streamlit that estimates housing price for a user who specifies the criteria in the app.

 ## Stakeholders

 - Families looking to settle down in King County, WA
-- Real estate agents trying to give estimates to housing prices based on customer inputs like sqft, number of bed, baths, saffety of neighbourhood, etc.
+- Real estate agents trying to give estimates to housing prices based on customer inputs like sqft, number of bed, baths, safety of neighbourhood, etc.

 ## KPIs